The Different Types of Stairlifts in the UK: Complete Guide

 Straight stairlifts

-Straight stairlifts are designed for staircases that run in a straight line without curves or landings.
-It operates by moving up and down a rail installed along the side of your staircase.
-These stairlifts are typically the most affordable option, with prices starting from around £2,000.
+Straight stairlifts are designed for staircases without curves or landings.
+They travel along a straight rail mounted on the side of the stairs and are typically the most affordable option, with prices starting at around £2,000.

 Pros Cons